About the Subject

 The key to success in the A level course is enthusiasm and dedication, sound drawing skills, independent research, consistent hard work, reviewing and improving work and working to deadlines.

-Every year our A level students go on to Foundation Courses at London Art colleges such as the Royal Drawing school, Kingston University, University of the Arts (London College of Communication, Camberwell, Chelsea and Wimbledon Colleges of Art and Central St Martins) Working Men’s College in Camden, Kensington and Chelsea College Ravensbourne and also straight to Art Degrees at Glasgow, The Ruskin at Oxford, City and Guilds, Kingston, Leeds, Falmouth and Central St Martins.
+Every year our A level students go on to Foundation Courses at London Art colleges such as the Royal Drawing school, Kingston University, University of Arts - London, Morley College and also straight to Art/Architecture degrees in recent years to Cambridge (Architecture) The Bartlett School of Architecture, Glasgow School of Art, The Ruskin School, Oxford University, Kingston, Leeds, Falmouth and Central St Martins.

 Enrichment and Extra-Curricular